Family adventures await in this gas-powered Type A motorhome, which boasts plentiful storage and well-designed living space.

 A microwave-convection oven is mounted directly above the cooktop, with yet more storage above the oven and two additional overhead cabinets at the far left.
 An 18-cubic-foot double-door residential refrigerator occupies the floor-to-ceiling space to the right of the cooktop.
 Ceiling and under-cabinet lamps augment the lighting in this area.
 A bright backsplash enhances the overall décor.

-Directly across from the galley, the dinette and main living area are ensconced in the long street-side slideout.
+The dinette and main living area are ensconced in the long street-side slideout directly across from the galley.
 Six overhead cabinets line the entire length of the slide room above the dinette and living area.
 Combined, the Vacationer 35K offers more than 300 cubic feet of interior and exterior storage space.
 That’s a lot of room for stuff!

 A nice pantry is positioned to the far right of the slide room, forward of the convertible dinette.
 The pantry’s upper portion contains three full-depth drawers, while the bottom section supports an adjustable shelf.
 This neat cargo space actually could be used for many things besides food storage.